 Many members of the MIT community are making use of LastPass for storing passwords and other credentials.
-IS&T is currently in a pilot phase for making LastPass available to the MIT Community at no charge.
 While IS&T makes no official recommendation on whether or not LastPass is suitable for a specific purpose, we have created this page to address many common questions from the community.

 LastPass is a password manager, which allows users to store website credentials and other secure data.
 These credentials can be accessed through the LastPass website, or via a browser plugin.
 The browser plugin enables features such as automatically logging you in to certain websites, or automatically filling in a form on a web page with credit card data.